Advance Your Teaching Practice

 Participating faculty join a cohort of peers dedicated to improving teaching.
 You’ll benefit from support, shared experiences, and ongoing dialogue around best practices at UT Austin and beyond.

-This semester, UT Austin is offering Creating a Productive Learning Environment, one of four microcredential courses in the nationally recognized ACUE Effective Teaching series.
+In the Spring semester, CTL is offering the ACUE microcredential course in Inspiring Inquiry and Preparing Lifelong Learners, one of four micro-credential courses in the nationally recognized ACUE Effective Teaching series.

-Over the course of six weeks, you’ll complete six asynchronous modules (about two hours per week), apply research-based strategies directly in your classroom, and reflect on their impact on student learning.
+Over the course of six weeks, you’ll complete six asynchronous modules (about 2-3 hours per week), apply research-based strategies directly in your classroom, and submit a reflection on their impact on student learning.
 The course is designed to fit into your schedule while delivering meaningful, real-time improvements to your teaching.

 Hear what other instructor's say